What is Vulvar Intraepithelial Neoplasia?

 Risk Factors for VIN

-VIN can occur in women of all ages, but it typically only effects women over age 20.
+VIN can occur in women of all ages, but it typically only affects women over age 20.
 VIN is much more commonly found in women over age 35.
 Common risk factors are:

 - Weakened immune system.
 Immunodeficiency can be caused by disease, certain medications, or hereditary factors.